Team-AIRWISE/AIRWISE/README.md

 Team AIRWISE consists of two pupils at Tynecastle High School, Akshith Bhimanere and Dylan Hill.

 ## The Airwise device
-The AIRWISE device's to meticulously measure the air quality of a room/indoor area, and to correct humidity levels.
+The AIRWISE device's purpose is to meticulously measure the air quality of a room/indoor area, and to correct humidity levels.
 This is achieved by using a Kitronik Air quality control hat, and reading the air quality values through it.
 This is an open-source project encouraging others to further build on this project, see the code behind it, and build an AIRWISE themselves
 ![AIRWISE Device Image](https://github.com/Team-AIRWISE/AIRWISE/blob/main/images/AIRWISE_logo.jpg)

 ### Functions of the AIRWISE device: